-Nobel Peace prize laureate Mukwege worried Congo vote could lead to war
+Nobel Peace Prize laureate Mukwege worried Congo vote could lead to war

 He also called for pressure on Rwanda, Burundi and Uganda to pacify armed groups that fight in eastern Congo.

-Additional reporting by Giulia Paravicini in Kinshasa; Editing by Aaron Ross and Matthew Mpoke Bigg
+Additional reporting by Giulia Paravicini in Kinshasa; Editing by Matthew Mpoke Bigg and John Stonestreet